abstractguy/TSO_project/README.md

 ## Multi-threading and multi-process management
 <img src="documentation/doc/PID.png" width="640"/>
 <img src="documentation/doc/multi-processing-threading.jpg" width="640"/>
-For faster and simpler parallel handling of the whole ecosystem, the main entrypoint process loop runs with parallel programs excluding the manager loop: the main camera/inference loop, a PID controller for the X axis, a PID controller for the Y axis and the uARM control process.
+For faster and simpler parallel handling of the whole ecosystem, the main entrypoint process loop runs with parallel programs excluding the manager program: the main camera/inference loop, a PID controller for the X axis, a PID controller for the Y axis and the uARM control process.
 Camera input is optionally threaded in 4 ways (no threading, video get, video show and both).

 ## Accelerated inference using TensorRT and Numba, deployable on Nvidia Jetson platforms
 <img src="documentation/doc/tensorrt_representation.png" width="640"/>